nidhalBougatf/Angular-Openclassroom-Example/README.md

 # Project description
-We are dealing with two simple models :
+We are creating two simple models and implementing their features :
-- Device features :
+- Device
 	- add new device ( using Reactive From )
 	- list all the devices
 	- Save/Get the list of the devices to/from the sever